hakiKhuva/f4nsix-url-shortener/app/templates/legal/terms_of_service.md

 This site allows you to shorten URL and this shorten URL can be shared on any platform on the Internet.

-This shorten URL will be deleted permanently
+Shorten URL will be deleted permanently

 * If any user reports or redirect to the abusive/disrespectful URL.
 * If any spam
 * Receive no click in last 15 days.

+{{app_name}} limit the user requests as it may use more resources.
+The user is temporarily blocked when exceeding limits.

 ### Disclaimer